mattiasholm/drinks/recipes/Caipiroska.md

 ## Instructions:
 - Cut off the ends of the lime and slice it lengthwise
 - Cut away the pith and slice each half in quarters
-- Rub lime peel around the glass
+- Rub the glass with lime peel
 - Add raw sugar
 - Muddle the lime
 - Add crushed ice and stir